Wednesday, March 6, 2019

 The Fight for Universal Healthcare

-This new law is not just an achievement of the legislative and executive body but an outstanding achievement of all Filipinos who have long been hoping for this initiative.
+This new law is not just an achievement of the legislative and executive bodies but also a testament to the united efforts of all Filipinos who have long hoped for this initiative.
+We should all be proud of this collective achievement.

-Now our time has come, but the implementing rules and regulations of the new law are yet to be laid, and we have to be aware of the Healthcare coverage, how we can truly benefit from it, and when shall we start to benefit from it.
+Now, our time has come, but the implementing rules and regulations of the new law have yet to be laid.
+We have to be aware of Healthcare coverage, how we can truly benefit from it, and when we will start to benefit from it.

 Benefits of the Universal Healthcare Law

-Philhealth can guarantee essential Healthcare services to exist, premium contributors, indirect contributors, or indigents like our Senior Citizens and Persons with disabilities and non-indigent or non-premium contributors.
+Philhealth can guarantee essential healthcare services exist, as well as premium contributors, indirect contributors, or indigents like our senior citizens and persons with disabilities and non-indigent or non-premium contributors.
 That would mean free consultation, laboratory tests, and diagnostic tests are among the essential services covered by everyone.
 Almost all scope of health includes preventive, promotive, curative, rehabilitative, and palliative care, giving everyone holistic health and wellness.

 Sustainable Healthcare development

-Although we welcome the extraordinary Healthcare measures, we are yet to experience how they will be delivered.
+Although we welcome the extraordinary healthcare measures, we have yet to experience how they will be delivered.
 The funding source has been determined, and the implementation of this new law will be gradual, considering that the funding will come from a pool of different agency funds.

 The new law is very promising.
-However, we would also like to see its more tremendous success and development from now and in years to come and not be exploited and mismanaged by our people in the Healthcare authority.
+However, we would also like to see its tremendous success and development from now and in years to come and not be exploited and mismanaged by our people in the healthcare authority.

 Issues in the Philippine Health Insurance